All Books

 by Ruth Wariner

-A girl's harrowing escape from a polygamist Mormon colony in Mexico.
+A girl's escape from a polygamist Mormon colony in rural Mexico.

 Key Takeaways

-• Illustrates the courage it takes to break free from an oppressive world.
+• One can find the courage to escape an oppressive environment.

 Who Should Read